cardano-community/guild-operators/docs/Scripts/cntools-changelog.md

 - Update command change (change applied after this release is active):
   - Minor/Patch release: it will warn, backup and replace CNTools script files including cntools.config
   - Major release: No change, prompt user to backup and run prereqs.sh according to instructions.
+- Troubleshooting improvements:
+  - Split 'config in json format' and 'hasPrometheus' checks
+  - Output node sync stats if Shelley transition epoch is to be calculated

 ##### Fixed
 - Mainnet uses dedicated condition for slot checks